infinite-gears/python-excercises/README.md

 Feel free to try solving this exercise on your own.
 Once you have a solution, you can compare it to the provided starter code and explanation.
 Good luck!

+## Exercise: Phone Book

+### Problem Statement

+You are given a list of names and phone numbers, and your task is to create a phone book (dictionary) mapping names to their respective phone numbers.
+You will also handle queries to look up phone numbers by name.
+If a name is found in the phone book, print the associated phone number; otherwise, print "Not found."

+Implement this in a Python script that reads the number of entries, stores the phone book entries, and processes queries until there is no more input.

+### Input Format

+The first line contains an integer, `n`, denoting the number of entries in the phone book.
+Each of the subsequent `n` lines describes an entry in the form of space-separated values.
+The first value is a friend's name, and the second value is a 10-digit phone number.
+After the `n` lines of phone book entries, there are an unknown number of lines of queries.
+Each line (query) contains a name to look up.

+### Output Format

+For each query, print "Not found" if the name has no corresponding entry in the phone book; otherwise, print the full name and phone number in the format `name=phoneNumber`.

+### Example

+**Sample Input**

+3
+sam 99912222
+tom 11122222
+harry 12299933
+sam
+edward
+harry

+**Sample Output**

+sam=99912222
+Not found
+harry=12299933

 **Contributing**

 If you'd like to contribute to this Python Exercises repository, please follow these guidelines: